nomemory/andreinc-site/_posts/2022-09-01-patological-input-for-the-java-hash-tables.md

 * If we compute $$A \times A$$ (the [Cartesian Product](https://en.wikipedia.org/wiki/Cartesian_product)), we will generate all the possible four letters colliding Strings (with their values based on the elements of A).
 * If we compute $$A \times A \times A$$, we will generate all the possible six letters colliding Strings (with their values based on A).
 * If we compute $$A \times A \times A \times A$$, we will generate all the possible eight letters colliding Strings (with their values based on A).
-* ...an so on
+* ... and so on

-If we use [guava](https://mvnrepository.com/artifact/com.google.guava/guava), there's a `Sets.cartesianProduct(Set...)` we can re-use to build our String collision generator further.
+If we use [guava](https://mvnrepository.com/artifact/com.google.guava/guava), there's a `Sets.cartesianProduct(Set...)` we can (re)use to implement the algorithm.
+If not, you can implement the algorithm yourself.

 So our code becomes: